Hi there, I’m Kai Xiang!

 Peace and Security: Beyond my work with ICCT, I served as a Project Monitoring and Evaluation Intern at the Global Partnership for the Prevention of Armed Conflict (GPPAC), where I contributed to the Network Team by writing grant proposals and reports for donors, and conducting research and desk reviews; supporting the work of the over 200 civil society organisations that comprise GPPAC.

-Media: As a journalist in Singapore, I created media content and contributed to the social media presence of Yahoo Singapore.
+Media: As a journalist in Singapore, I created media content for the Yahoo Singapore Newsroom.
 Prior to that, I completed my Diploma in filmmaking and journalism, with a focus on content for digital audiences.
-Examples of content I have created can be found here.
+Examples of my work can be found here.

 Persuasive Content: My background in the media has equipped me with essential skills (interviewing, press statements, social media management) for creating clear, concise and persuasive multimedia content.
 Check out my portfolio for examples of my work.